jhapragyakant/booking-api/README.md

 ---

+### `GET /bookings/all`
+Fetch all bookings available in the system.
+If none, returns the messege- "No bookings found".

+---

 ## Timezone Handling

 Classes are created in **IST** and stored in **UTC**.
 When retrieved, times are always in UTC.